kiberuJ/Wings-Publishers/README.md

 # Wings Publishers

-Wings publishers is a canister that defines endpoints responsible for handling request to write, request review, approve, and publish articles on the IC protocol.
+Wings publishers is a simple Rust canister that implements functionality for managing users and articles, allowing operations such as adding, updating, and deleting users, as well as creating articles, requesting reviews, and approving articles.

 The canister can be tested locally as defined in the instructions below.